Marks & Spencer has closed its stores in France as a result of the Brexit fallout.

 By the end of the year, Marks said it expected to close the stores, which are mostly in Paris.

-Marks has restructured its food operation in the Czech Republic, removing all fresh and chilled products from stores, after Britain’s formal EU leave at the start of the year.
+M&S has restructured its food operation in the Czech Republic, eliminating all fresh and chilled goods from stores, after Britain’s formal EU leave at the start of the year.

+According to Sophie Lund-Yates, senior equity analyst at Hargreaves Lansdown stockbrokers, “the red tape that comes with large-scale change like Brexit may do damage, especially in businesses that were already suffering headwinds, and that’s what we’ve seen with these closures” in France.

+Marks & Spencer has had harsh trading conditions in primary market Britain in recent years, with internet competition putting pressure on its clothing products.

+Last year, the company, which is famed for its off-the-shelf outfits and sandwiches popular among office employees, cut roughly 7,000 positions as the epidemic kept many at home.

-It comes as a number of British firms face delivery issues as a result of the epidemic and Brexit, which has resulted in a lack of lorry drivers.
+The news from M&S comes as a number of British firms in various sectors are experiencing delivery issues as a result of the pandemic and Brexit, which has resulted in a lack of lorry drivers.

-As a result, the United Kingdom announced on Tuesday that it will postpone the implementation of full post-Brexit border checks on goods from the European Union, citing Covid, red tape, and new immigration laws as reasons for the delay.
+On Tuesday, the United Kingdom announced that it would postpone the implementation of full post-Brexit border checks on goods from the European Union, citing Covid, red tape, and new immigration laws as reasons for the delay.

-The administration announced that plans to implement comprehensive regulations in areas such as food and animal goods, which were supposed to begin next month, would now begin in January of next year.
+There are plans to implement comprehensive controls in sectors like the import of.
+Brief News from Washington Newsday.